 We have made contributions to high value repositories as AdaptiveCPP, ImageMagick/ImageMagick.NET, WPF, and dotNET, among others.
 We also financially sponsor open-source developers and important open-source projects.

 We are passionately committed to preserving the natural world.
-We support various grassroot efforts around the world - including donating to local NGOs, participating in wildlife and nature conservation campaigns and organizations, and more.
+We support various grassroot efforts around the globe - including donating to local NGOs, participating in wildlife and nature conservation campaigns and organizations, and more.

 We established the Mahim Pandhi Wildlife Foundation to fill a major gap in crocodile conservation, which led to a huge citizen science initiative in Western India.
 Over the years, the organization has grown to address conservation issues well beyond the reptilian world.